amandabee/workshops/2015/GeneralAssembly/outline.md

 + returns: the number of the first row that matches the search criterion

 ## What about "type"?
 True: a lot of these functions have a fourth variable, sorted or not.

-# Why?

-Where else have I used this?

-My capoeira academy keeps a list of students who are registered for each class.
-We also have a master list of students with emergency contact info, nicknames (which are a big thing in capoeira).
+We'll get to that.